pegasystems/pega-helm-charts/docs/Deploying-Pega-on-openshift.md

 - kubectl – the Kubernetes command-line tool that you use to connect to and manage your Kubernetes resources.

-- gcloud - the Google Cloud SDK command-line tool that you use to connect to your GKE cluster.
+- openshift-cli - the OpenShift command-line tool that you use to connect to your OpenShift cluster.

-## Creating a Google Cloud Platform project - 5 minutes
+## Creating a Red Hat OpenShift project - 5 minutes

-To deploy Pega Platform to a GKE cluster, you must create a Google Cloud project in which you will create your Kubernetes cluster resources.
+To deploy Pega Platform to a OpenShift cluster, you must create a Google Cloud project in which you will create your Kubernetes cluster resources.
+What do we need to state here??

-1. Using the web browser of your choice, log in to [GCP](https://cloud.google.com/) with your GCP account credentials.

-2. Click **Console** next to your profile name to open the GCP console page.

-3. In the search tool, search for "Manage resources" and select **Manage resources IAM & admin** to display the **Google Cloud Platform console > Manage resources** page.

-4. Click **+CREATE PROJECT**.

-5. In the New Project window, enter a unique **Project name**, select a **Location**, if appropriate, and click **CREATE**.

-With the new project created, you can proceed with completing the preparation of your local system.

-## Preparing your GKE resources – 45 minutes

-Obtain your GKE credentials so you can create a GKE cluster and configure the required PostgreSQL database in a GCP account.
-You can create a PostgreSQL database in any environment if the IP address of the database is available to your GKE cluster.

-### Creating a GKE cluster

-To deploy Pega using a GKE cluster, create the cluster in an existing  project in your Google Cloud account.
-During deployment the required Kubernetes configuration file is copied into the cluster.
-Create a multi-zonal cluster with two VMs with sufficient memory and CPU resources to support a deployment of Pega Platform that can perform under high workloads.

-You can create this cluster using gcloud or the Google Cloud Console.
-This demo provides steps using the Google Cloud Console using the web browser of your choice; for steps to create the cluster using gcloud in the Google Cloud SDK, see the **gcloud** tab on the page [Creating a multi-zonal cluster]( https://cloud.google.com/kubernetes-engine/docs/how-to/creating-a-multi-zonal-cluster).

-To log in to your demo cluster, you must have the following information:

-- The name of your GKE cluster

-- The login credentials for your Google account: username and password

-- Whether any SSL information is required to authenticate your login and if so, the appropriate authentication certificates.

-To use the Google Cloud Console:

-1. In a web browser, log in to <https://cloud.google.com/> and navigate to your **Console** in the upper right corner.

-2. In your **Google Cloud Platform** console, use the **Navigation Menu** to go to the **Kubernetes Engine > Clusters** page.

-3. On the **Kubernetes Clusters** page, click **+CREATE CLUSTER**.

-4. Choose the **Standard cluster** template.

-5. On the Standard cluster page, enter the following details:

-    a. **Name** - enter the permanent name you use to refer to your GKE cluster.

-    b. **Location type** - select **Zonal** or **Regional**.

-    c. **Zone** - select an appropriate zone or region from the list.

-    d. **Master version** - select an appropriate version.
-(The default version is most appropriate.)

-    e. **Node pools: default-pool - Number of Nodes** -  enter "2".

-    f. **Node pools: default-pool - Machine configuration > Machine family** - select the "General-purpose" tab.

-    g. **Node pools: default-pool - Machine configuration > Series** - select "N1".

-    h. **Node pools: default-pool - Machine configuration > Machine type** - select n1-highmem-4 (4 vCPU **Cores** and 26 GB **Memory**) for a minimum deployment; however using n1-highmem-8 (8 vCPU **Cores** and 52 GB **Memory**) is suitable for deployments that will process heavier workloads.

-6. In **Additional features**, select **Enable Kubernetes dashboard**.

-    The remaining fields can be left to their default values; however, if you have specific cluster requirements, update the template with your changes before proceeding.

-7. Scroll to the bottom of the page and click **Create**.

 ### Creating a database resource

-Pega Platform deployments on GKE require you to install Pega Platform software in an SQL database.
-After you create an SQL instance that is available to your GKE cluster, you must create a postSQL database in which to install Pega Platform.
+Pega Platform deployments on OpenShift require you to install Pega Platform software in an SQL database.
+After you create an SQL instance that is available to your OpenShift cluster, you must create a postSQL database in which to install Pega Platform.
 When you are finished, you will need the database name and the SQL instance IP address that you create in this procedure in order to add this information to your pega.yaml Helm chart.

 #### Creating an SQL instance

-Create an SQL instance that is available to your GKE cluster.
-In this example, the SQL instance is created in GCP; however, you can create or use a database resource that is available to the GKE cluster.
+Create an SQL instance that is available to your OpenShift cluster.
+In this example, the SQL instance is created in GCP; however, you can create or use any database resource that is available to the OpenShift cluster.

 1. Use a web browser to log in to <https://cloud.google.com/> and navigate to your **Console** in the upper right corner.